fangq/mcxcl/README.md

 - http://mcx.space/computebench/
 - http://mcx.space/mcxcl

-Generally speaking, AMD and NVIDIA high-end dedicated GPU performs the best, about 20-60x faster than a multi-core CPU; Intel's integrated GPU is about 3-4 times faster than a multi-core CPU.
+Generally speaking, AMD and NVIDIA high-end dedicated GPUs perform the best, about 20-60x faster than a multi-core CPU; Intel's integrated GPU is about 3-4 times faster than a multi-core CPU.